 The Forgotten God

 Does the Jewish Nation remember His name?
-Maybe, but according to all that I've heard, they don’t use it, because it was declared too Holy to write or pronounce, so they changed it to “Lord” and since they stopped pronouncing it, they have completely lost the true pronunciation, hence the English guesswork of Jehovah or Yahweh.
-Jehovah seems to be more recognized with English speaking people so that is what I use to communicate who I am referring to (languages are used for communication).
+Maybe, but according to all that I've heard, they don’t use it, because it was declared too Holy to write or pronounce, so they changed it to “Lord” and since they stopped pronouncing it, they have completely lost the true pronunciation, hence the English translation of "Jehovah" based on the Hebrew spelling, Strong's #3068 "Yehovah" or some use "Yahweh".
+"Jehovah" seems to be more recognized with English speaking people so that is what I use to communicate who I am referring to (languages are used for communication).
 Just for the record, “Lord” or “LORD” is not a name, it is a title or a position.
 The Tetragrammaton refers to a name not a title, for example when Gideon addressed God in Judges 6:22 he said “Lord Jehovah” (Lord being the title and Jehovah being the personal name of God).

 Does it matter that men have changed what the Bible says?
 “You shall not add to the word which I command you, nor take from it…” (Duet 4:2).
 I’m sure all would agree that it does matter and that the Bible cannot be changed but as you can see, in most common Bibles, it has been changed.
 Almost all the use of God’s name has been changed to “Lord” or “LORD” except for 4 places in the King James Version and about the same for other versions, if it appears at all.
 Is this acceptable?
 Apparently yes, since no one except the Jehovah’s Witness’ read a Bible that still contains His name.
-Why is this not a concern for the Christian community?
+Why is this not a concern in the Christian community?
 Most likely because they just don’t realize that it was changed, it isn’t spoken of from the pulpit, plus the only way to get a Bible with “Jehovah” used as it was originally written, is a Jehovah's Witness Bible, an Interlinear Bible (containing the Old Testament) plus an out of print Bible, the American Standard Version (still available on line as a download).

-There is another disturbing element to this, even when I bring this to the attention of others, the common reaction is that its not important, this could be just a natural reaction for someone when finding out that the Bible they have trusted all their lives is a Bible that has been changed and impure.
-This could be a shock to their senses and they try and find the least painful solution, usually “it’s not important” or “it doesn’t really change anything” instead of “let me look into this” but according to Jesus, it does make a difference, I’m certain He had a good reason for including His God and His Father’s proper name thousands of times.
+There is another disturbing element to this, even when I bring this to the attention of others, the common reaction is that its not important, this could be just a natural reaction for someone when finding out that the Bible they have trusted all their lives is a Bible that has been altered and is impure.
+This could be a shock to their senses and they try and find the least painful solution, usually “it’s not important” or “it doesn’t really change anything” instead of “let me look into this” but according to Jesus, it does make a difference, I’m certain He had a good reason for including His God and His Father’s proper name 6747 times.
 I do understand that sometimes a name refers to character or a reputation but mostly, as a proper name for correct identification in communication.

 Not only is the name of God forgotten but also, within most of the Christian

-Many thanks to the JP Green Interlinear Bible, we have the opportunity to praise God by name and to gain a better understand what God is telling us.
+Many thanks to the JP Green Interlinear Bible, we have the opportunity to praise God by name and to gain better understand of what God is telling us.
 We get a clearer, truer picture of what is Biblical and what is from the world, this is most important because the truth has no substitute; everything is according to God’s word.
 With so many Bible versions available, it is difficult to trust what is written in the common Bibles.
 To me, it is so important to read this manual, the way it was intended to be read.
 There are other things besides God’s name that are different in the common Bibles from the original text, which I am continually discovering.
 Having the ability to read God’s word as pure as possible is a blessing and a compelling revelation for me.
 The truth is such a lovely thing to behold.